 \subsection{Impact of the data variety for COLA-DG}

-As mentioned beforehand, we are interested in understanding the effect of introducing new datasets on for domain generalization performance.
+As mentioned, we want to understand the effect of introducing new datasets on domain generalization performance.
 In \autoref{tab:ablation_study_COLA-DG}, we incrementally add datasets to understand how variety and size affect generalization.

 Here, KITTI-360 plays the role of an expanded SemanticKITTI.
 Both datasets are acquired in the same location with a similar acquisition setup, but KITTI-360 is much larger.
-This way we can assume that there is almost no domain shift between them, and KITTI-360 serves to gauge the effect of dataset size when compared with SemanticKITTI.
+This way, we can assume that there is almost no domain shift between them, and KITTI-360 verifies the effect of dataset size compared to SemanticKITTI.

-Using KITTI-360 improves overall generalization results, showing that dataset size has an impact on the performances.
-Improvement is nonetheless smaller than when using more diverse training sets.
+Using KITTI-360 improves overall generalization results, showing that dataset size impacts performance.
+However, improvement is nonetheless smaller than when using more diverse training sets.

-Results are quite expected and confirm implicit hypotheses.
-Adding nuScenes to the training set improves results on ParisLuco3D, which employs the same acquisition sensor as using KITTI-360 and SemanticKITTI.
+The results are expected and confirm implicit hypotheses.
+Adding nuScenes to the training set improves results on ParisLuco3D, as they share the same sensor.
 Similarly, introducing Waymo in the training set improves results over Panda64.